SAGUARO-MMA/Pipeline/README.md

 30 17 * * * /dataraid6/sassy/anaconda/envs/saguaro-mma/bin/saguaro-pipe --telescope css --cpu 16 > saguaro_pipe.log 2>&1
 ```

-Then, because we don't want to fill up the disk, we do a weekly backup of the data products to a network drive (as root):
+Then, because we don't want to fill up the disk, we do a weekly backup of the data products to a network drive (as root).
+We do this at noon so that the pipeline is not running at the same time:
 ```
-@weekly cd /dataraid6/sassy/data/css/; rsync -avz inc log raw red /mnt/dsand/saguaro/data/css > /home/sassy/saguaro_cleanup.log 2>&1; rm -rv inc/* log/* raw/* red/* tmp/*
+0 12 * * 0 cd /dataraid6/sassy/data/css/; rsync -avz inc log raw red /mnt/dsand/saguaro/data/css > /home/sassy/saguaro_cleanup.log 2>&1; rm -rv inc/* log/* raw/* red/* tmp/*
 ```